ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 ### 3.9 Link click tracking

 Link click tracking is enabled using the `enableLinkClickTracking` method.
 Use this method once and the Tracker will add click event listeners to all link elements.
 Link clicks are tracked as unstructured events.
 Each link click event captures the link's href attribute.
 The event also has fields for the link's id, classes, and target (where the linked document is opened, such as a new tab or new window).

+[Here][link-click-schema] is the JSON schema for a link click event.

 <a name="enableLinkClickTracking" />
 #### 3.9.1 `enableLinkClickTracking`